GuildOfWeavers/distaff/docs/programs.md

 Here, we have 4 control blocks, where loop blocks B<sub>2</sub> is nested within the *else* branch of block B<sub>1</sub>.

 ## Program hash
-All Distaff programs can be reduced to a 16-byte hash represented by a single element in a 128-bit field.
+All Distaff programs can be reduced to a 32-byte hash represented by a pair of elements in a 128-bit field.
 The hash is designed to target 128-bit preimage and second preimage resistance, and 64-bit collision resistance.

 Program hash is computed from hashes of individual program blocks in a manner similar to computing roots of Merkle trees.